ceb-os/cloud-infrastructure-engineer-challenge/README.md

 # 🚀 Cloud Infrastructure Engineer Challenge

 ## Description
 This repository contains the infrastructure and application code required to deploy an API Gateway Endpoint that triggers an AWS Lambda function.
-The Lambda connects to an Amazon RDS (PostgreSQL) instance within a Virtual Private Cloud (VPC) to perform a simple database status check + database information and returns the result via Amazon API Gateway.
+The Lambda connects to an Amazon RDS (PostgreSQL) instance within a Virtual Private Cloud (VPC) to perform a simple database status check + database information gathering and then returns the result via Amazon API Gateway.
 This project uses Docker Compose to create a local development environment.

 ## Architecture Overview